Are you looking for the concert schedule? It’s here: http://marewakefield.fanbridge.com/tourdates/

 WHAT do I do?

-You invite your friends over to watch a live show.
-Your friends get a personalized, smoke-free environment in which to hear great music.
-Try to secure at least 15 people.
-Tell them you are hosting a house concert.
-Ask the artist to provide you with a short bio and some highlights to entice potential audience members.
+You invite your friends over for a concert.
+Everyone gets a fun, friendly environment in which to hear our music.
+We recommend you try to secure at least 15 people since that seems to be the minimum number needed to create a really great atmosphere.
+We can provide you with a short bio, video and audio clips and some career highlights to help entice potential audience members.

 “But I don’t have fifteen friends.”

 A “suggested donation” of $10 – $20 per person is customary at house concerts.
-Sometimes the host prefers to “sponsor” a house concert and pay the artist a fee, or at least guarantee a certain amount.
+Sometimes the host prefers to “sponsor” a house concert and pay us a flat fee, or at least guarantee a certain amount.
 But make no mistake, you don’t have to be wealthy to host a house concert, you just need to be able to get a few friends together.

-If you opt for the suggested donation jar, the most important thing is that you mention it.
+If you opt for the donation jar, the most important thing is that you mention it, both in the invitations ahead of time, and again the night of the concert.
 There are several different ways in which this can be successful:

 A) Someone collects money from people as they walk in the door

-B) At the beginning of the show and/or at the set break, the host (NOT musicians) mentions the suggested donation amount and location of the jar.
+B) At the beginning of the show and/or at the set break, the host mentions the suggested donation amount and location of the jar.